MarinaBajic/Advanced-Web-Programming/Exercises 7/readme.md

 ### Homework 3

 Create form for adding new products in ecommerce website using form groups (ngFrom approach).
-You do not need to use bootstrap for this homework.

 1. Create a new component that allows us to add new products.
 2. Create a form that takes in the product name, price, image URL, and whether or